Privacy Policy for hsalearning.ie

 The Authority will only retain data collected on this site for as long as necessary to fulfil the legal and business functions for which it was collected in the first instance.

 Therefore, we will retain your data as long as you wish to retain an account with hsalearning.ie and a record of your learning.
-If you wish you close your account and delete your data, please send an email outlining your requirements to hsasupport@enovation.ie.
+If you wish to close your account and delete your data, please send an email outlining your requirements to hsasupport@enovation.ie

 How we ensure your privacy is maintained